-"Put your money where your mouth is?"
-In Summit County, instead of do what you say, couldn't we riff on that slogan to mean put your money where you play.
+In Summit County, instead of "Do what you say," couldn't we riff on that slogan to mean "Put your money where you play,"?
 Our county is a place of serious and unrepentant recreators.
-Studies show that all this play is not merely whimsical; from diverse studies including longevity, happiness, best-small-town, most-vibrant-arts-districts and even obesity, Summit County rates as an incredibly healthy place to live.
+Studies show that all this play is not merely whimsical.
+From diverse studies including longevity, happiness, best-small-town, most-vibrant-arts-districts and even obesity; Summit County rates as an incredibly healthy place to live.
 The ski areas are the crown jewels, the golf courses legendary; the trail systems are practically mythical.
-(There truly exists a fairy forest.
-A quick Internet search will reveal more.)
-But there is one more ingredient in the special sauce — our rec centers.
+Yet, there is one more ingredient in the special sauce — our Breckenridge Recreation Center.

 So where does the money come into the story?
-The recent renovation of the Breckenridge Recreation Center, truly more of an overhaul, rang in at about $17 million dollars worth of commitment to happy and healthy.
-Added were 11,000 square feet of new recreation space, including indoor turf area for summer-starved soccer and lacrosse players.
-An entire children’s wing is slated to open in April or May — a critical time for harnessing kiddos in that post-ski season, pre-summer-shoulder season locally referred to as mud season.
-This addition alone should send ripples of happiness through town for the previously recreation-option-challenged families; as local parent and Mayor Eric Mamula stated, many parents “go absolutely bonkers” looking for indoor options.
-The fitness area has tripled in size and been rechristened by Town of Breckenridge Recreation Director Scott Reid as a “Fitness Mecca.”
-A stand alone tennis center The Breckenridge Tennis Center opens, today, Friday, Feb 2.
-The official ribbon cutting will be held on Tuesday, Feb.
-6, and community is encouraged to attend this free event.
+The recent renovation of the Breckenridge Rec Center rang in at about $17 million dollars worth of commitment to happy and healthy.
+Added were 11,000 square feet of new recreation space, including an indoor turf area for summer-starved soccer and lacrosse players.
+An entire children’s wing is slated to harness kiddos in that post-ski season, pre-summer-shoulder season locally referred to as mud season.
+The fitness area tripled in size and was rechristened by Town of Breckenridge Recreation Director Scott Reid as a “Fitness Mecca.”
+There is also a stand-alone tennis center, The Breckenridge Tennis Center.